 First Assistant Secretary People Services

-A person working in the Pay and Administration Branch who is not below EL1
+A person working in the People Systems and Payroll Services Branch who is not below EL1

 This section applies if all of these conditions are met.